ringcentral/ringcentral-videosdk-js-samples/initSdk/README.md

 - Option 1: login with username and password, then provide httpClient object to SDK for intialization.
 - Option 2: Initialize SDK by clientId and clientSecret, then inject access token by ` engine.setAuthToken(tokenString)`.
 - Option 3: Initialize SDK by clientId ,clientSecret and JWT, then inject access token by ` engine.authorize({grantType: 'JWT', jwtString)`.
-- Option 4: Initialize SDK by clientId ,clientSecret and username&password, then inject access token by ` engine.authorize({grantType: 'PASSWORD', username, password)`.

 ### How to Run?